A passport can be as foundational to your LSA experience as your classes are.

 Study Abroad Programs

 The vast majority of global study–related programming in LSA and across U-M is handled through CGIS.
-Options range from short trips abroad to yearlong experiences, either on your own or with a faculty-led class.
+Options range from short programs abroad to yearlong experiences, either on your own or with a faculty-led class.
 Advising and Q&A sessions are regularly available.
-Students should plan to attend a Ready, Set, Go Global! presentation run by CGIS before submitting an application for a program through CGIS.
+Students should plan to attend a First Step session run by CGIS before submitting an application for a program through CGIS.

 GIEU provides project-based service-learning programs for first-year students, sophomores, and juniors.
 You can earn three credits taking a semester-long pre-departure course on intercultural learning, conducting fieldwork abroad for three to four weeks during the summer, and completing a community education project in the fall term with your cohort.